Saieiei/ai-3/README.md

 4th: in the requirements file type the contents and save the file and open cmd terminal in vs code and type pip install -r requirements.txt
 5th : run the code by typing streamlit run app.py https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main

+which IPC law comes when i get hit by a car streamlit run app.py venv:conda